Stay up to date

 Vulnerability assessment is a method to identify and classify threats affecting an asset, i.e. a server, a workstation or a device.
-Cyphere’s Vulnerability Assessment service helps businesses identify, quantify, and categorise security risks with ongoing support and guidance for their remediation.
+Cyphere’s Vulnerability Assessment service helps businesses identify, quantify, and categorise data security risks with ongoing support and guidance for their remediation.

 Vulnerability scan vs Vulnerability Assessment

-Don’t make a mistake of buying a vulnerability scan disguised as a vulnerability assessment.
+Don’t make the mistake of buying a vulnerability scan disguised as a vulnerability assessment.
 The vulnerability assessment process’s goal is to perform vulnerability scans and provide a list of vulnerabilities affecting your network, added with security expertise in removing false positives and explaining the attack impacts and likelihood of exploitation.
 When fed into the risk remediation process, this accuracy makes it a practical risk assessment for a business.

 How many types of vulnerability assessment are there?

 Vulnerability assessments are of three types.
 These are internal scans, external scans and host scans.

 - Internal scans are aimed at identifying vulnerabilities within an internal network of an organisation.
 It could be a cloud network, network segment, a corporate network, or the entire organisation consisting of multiple networks (production, staging, corporate).